0Ankitexe/JOCKEY/README.md

 curl --fail http://127.0.0.1:8000/version
 ```

 The health response is `{"status":"ok"}`.
-The version response identifies the
+The `/version` response returns the
-controller component; its package version is separate from the Version 3 product
+controller's name and package version.
+These are the only two API routes currently
-milestone.
-Only `GET /health` and `GET /version` are exposed; API documentation
+exposed; API documentation routes are disabled.
-routes are disabled in this stage.

 ### Start the dashboard